-

 vitamins and minerals."

-According to the New Zealand Press Association Mannatech products
+According to the New Zealand Press Association, Mannatech products

-costs about $300 per month.
+cost about $300 per month.
 A four month supply of multivitamin pills

 costs about $15.
 Does this imply the multivitamins are not "good"